DNN Modularization via Activation-Driven Training: 's Approach

-In general, a neuron $s^i_j$ is considered as being activated if it has non-zero activation value, i.e., $y^i_j \neq 0$.
-Otherwise, $s^{i}_j$ is inactive and has no influence on the outputs of the next layer, and consequently does not contribute to final prediction of model $\mathcal{M}$ for the given input $d^c_p$.
+\looseness-1 A neuron $s_i$ is considered as being activated if it has non-zero activation value, i.e., $y_i \neq 0$.
+Otherwise, $s_i$ is inactive and has no influence on the outputs of the next layer, and consequently does not contribute to final prediction of model $\mathcal{M}$ for the given input $d^c_p$.

 Based on this insight, we leverage activation-driven modularity in the training process.
-This involves guiding the model to activate different subsets of neurons $S^i$ in layer $L_i$ for predicting samples of different classes.
-In other words, the ability to predict class $c$ can be confined to a particular subset of neurons in $\mathcal{M}$.
+This involves guiding the model to activate different subsets of neurons $S$ in each layer for predicting samples of different classes.
 Upon completion of the training phase, we obtain a model $\mathcal{M}$ consisting of $n$ sub-networks for $n$ classes.

-\looseness-1 To realize such a modular training approach, we propose a mechanism to dynamically regulate the involvement of all the neurons $S^{i}$ in a layer $L_i$ through their activation outputs.
-As discussed above, our strategy promotes modularity within model $\mathcal{M}$ with three novel objectives: (1)~\textit{intra-class affinity} -- $\mathcal{M}$ should activate similar subsets of neurons in $L_i$ for samples of the same class; (2) ~\textit{inter-class dispersion} -- $\mathcal{M}$ should activate dissimilar subsets of neurons in $L_i$ for samples from different classes; and (3)~\textit{compactness} -- $\mathcal{M}$ should activate a minimal number of neurons in each subset.
-As illustrated in Figure~\ref{fig:approach_overall_workflow}, during forward pass, \approach monitors the activation vector $\vect{y}^{i}$ in $L_i$ corresponding to each input sample. \approach subsequently uses these vectors to evaluate the three objectives, in order to guide the optimization in the backward pass towards constructing the activation-driven modularity inside the layer $L_i$.
+\looseness-1 To this end, we propose a mechanism to dynamically regulate the involvement of all neurons $S$ in layer $l$ through their activation outputs.
+Our strategy promotes modularity within model $\mathcal{M}$ with three novel objectives: (1)~\textit{intra-class affinity}~--~$\mathcal{M}$ activates similar subsets of neurons in $l$ for samples of the same class; (2) ~\textit{inter-class dispersion}~--~$\mathcal{M}$ activates dissimilar subsets of neurons in $l$ for samples from different classes; and (3)~\textit{compactness}~--~$\mathcal{M}$ activates a minimal number of neurons in each subset.
+As illustrated in Figure~\ref{fig:approach_overall_workflow}, during forward pass, \approach collects the activation vector $\vect{y}$ from layer $l$ corresponding to each input sample. \approach subsequently uses these vectors to evaluate the three objectives, in order to guide the optimization in the backward pass toward constructing the activation-driven modularity inside $l$.
 Note that, as with existing work~\cite{pan2020decomposing, pan2022decomposing, qi2023reusing, cnnsplitter, gradsplitter, mwt}, we focus on the ReLU activation function used in hidden layers, as it is the most common activation function for DNNs~\cite{bingham2022discovering}.

-\looseness-1 We next detail how the three modularization objectives are computed in the case of FC layers.
-We start with inter-class dispersion as it is conceptually simplest and can help in understanding intra-class affinity and compactness.
-We then show how the same concepts can be applied to convolutional layers.
+\looseness-1 We next detail how the three modularization objectives are computed in the case of FC layers, and then show how the same concepts can be applied to convolutional layers.